Tank classification: World War II

 Tank models were developed before and during World War II according to different philosophies, with different combinations of armour, mobility, and armament.
 Each major nation developed its own doctrine of tank use, and therefore different tank models to suit.
 New doctrines explored the role of the tank as a fast-striking unit.

 Tank doctrine in the UK declared that one group of tanks would accompany infantry in a similar role to World War I, while another group of 'cruiser' tanks would then exploit a breakthrough, in a role similar to light cavalry.
 In the USSR, 1930s tank doctrine specified three groups of tanks: one 'breakthrough' tank in the infantry support role, one tactical breakthrough tank to clear the combat area, and a 'fast tank' for operational maneuver.
 In Germany, the ideas of Heinz Guderian established the need for unified tank formations, but with a mixture of armaments for differing roles.

 In the United States, doctrine evolved so that the main purpose of the tank was to provide infantry support and exploitation of breakthroughs.
 The antitank role was given to tank destroyers.
 There was no analog to the cruiser tank in pre-war US doctrine.
 There were those within the US Army which advocated a more modern force with tanks in the cavalry role, but their suggestions were not put into place by the time of the US's entry into World War II.

 Infantry tank

 The idea for this tank was developed during World War I by the British and French.
-The infantry tank was designed to work in concert with infantry in the assault, moving mostly at a walking pace, which required it to carry heavy armour to survive defensive fire.
-Its main purpose would have been to clear the battlefield of obstacles, suppress or destroy defenders, and protect the infantry on their advance into and through enemy lines by giving mobile overwatch and cover.

-The British came back to the concept in the pre-Second World War era.
-The infantry tank did not need to be fast so it could carry more armour.
-One of the best-known infantry tanks was the Matilda II of World War II.
+The infantry tank was designed to work in concert with infantry in the assault, moving mostly at a walking pace, which allowed it to carry heavy armour to survive defensive fire.
+Its main purposes were to clear the battlefield of obstacles, suppress or destroy defenders, and protect the infantry on their advance into and through enemy lines by giving mobile overwatch and cover.
+The British came back to the concept in the pre-Second World War era, and one of the best-known infantry tanks was the Matilda II of World War II.